Home/On-call

 2. Healthy organizations are ones where the support load is evenly distributed.
 That means everyone is pulling together, rather than throwing problems over the fence.

-For on-call to be successful, it’s important that everyone who’s on-call understands their responsibilities and the decisions that they are able to make.
+For on-call to be successful, it’s important that each on-caller understands their responsibilities and the decisions that they are able to make.
 This empowers people to make decisions at speed, which is critical to reducing your resolution times.

 The other half of this is just as important: on-callers must know who to escalate to (and how) when they need to pull someone else in.